jonathanadamrico/FindMe/README.md

 # FindMe
-*Hidden object finder*
+**Hidden Object Finder**

 Finds hidden objects in a big crowded picture based on a template object.

-The application currently works best on grayscale images and unrotated objects.
+Note that the application currently works best on grayscale images and unrotated objects.

 ![Sample Image](/input/ShakeBreak.png)